 Thanks for sharing your views

-The consultation closed on 19th June 2018 during the process we’ve heard from thousands of New Zealanders, in person and through submissions on the Zero Carbon Bill.
+The consultation closed on 19th July 2018.
+During the process we’ve heard from thousands of New Zealanders, in person and through submissions on the Zero Carbon Bill.

 The Zero Carbon Bill will put a 2050 target in place to reduce emissions.
 It will set up the foundations and the institutions we need to get there.
 The Zero Carbon Bill also establishes an independent climate change commission and will support New Zealand to adapt to climate change.